knkrn5/Programming-Concepts/java/oopsinjava.md

 user1.greet();
 // output = Hi, my name is Karan and I am 24 years old.

-//ℹ️Technically Static variables and methods CAN be accessed through instances though it's not recommended style, (alway access Static method via class name only.), but static methods CANNOT access instance variables/methods⬇ because they don't know which instance.⬇️ user1.fullname() // ✅ Works, but discouraged ❌ user1.fullname // ✅ Works, but discouraged ❌
+//ℹ️In JAVA, Technically Static variables and methods CAN be accessed through instances though it's not recommended style, (alway access Static method via class name only.), but static methods CANNOT access instance variables/methods⬇ because they don't know which instance.⬇️ user1.fullname() // ✅ Works, but discouraged ❌ user1.fullname // ✅ Works, but discouraged ❌
 ```